yl3/dota2/notes.md

 * `c5.large` costs $0.02/h and has 2 CPUs and 4GB of memory. `c4.large` is similar in price and cost. `c`-series instances have 2.9 GHz Intel Xeon E5-2666 v3 Processors.

 The best options seem to be `cx.large` or `a1.large` depending on the speed difference between `a1.large` and `cx.large`.

+Conda could not work on `t3.medium`.
+Restarting a new instance using the good old `c5.large`...

 ## 2019-09-22